ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

   - frictionless
   - community
 # The summary below will be used by e.g. Mastodon preview cards
-description: "Using {deposits} and {frictionless} to create FAIR data for a complex project"
+description: "Using the deposits and frictionless packages to create FAIR data for a complex project"
 social: "A post about using R to create FAIR data for complex projects by @collinschwantes@fosstodon.org!"
 # this field is for the storing the name(s) of the editor(s) of your post
 # you can leave it empty until you know who'll review your PR